-The process of spinning headlines shouldn’t take you longer than 10 minutes.
-You should be able to spin a headline at least once every 30 seconds.
-So over a course of 10 minutes, you should have at least 20 headlines.
+The process of spinning headlines shouldn’t take you longer than ten minutes.
+You should be able to produce a variation of a headline at least once every thirty seconds.
+So, over the course of ten minutes, you should have at least twenty headlines.

 Outline your post